Jesus healing the bleeding woman: In art and later traditions

 Coin of Hadrian; he accepts the homage of a figure representing Achaea in this example.

 Eusebius, writing in the reign of Constantine I, says he himself saw a pair of statues in bronze in Panease or Caesarea Philippi (on the Golan Heights in modern terms) of Jesus and the haemorrhoissa, sculpture being at this time an unusual form for the depiction of Jesus.
 By his description they resembled a sculptural version of the couple as they were shown in a number of paintings in the Catacombs of Rome.
 He sees this in terms of ancient traditions of commemorating local notables rather than newer ones of Early Christian art.
-The statues were placed outside the house of the woman, who came from the city, and was called Veronica (meaning 'true image'), according to the apocrypha Acts of Pilate and later tradition, which gave other details of her life.
+The statues were placed outside the house of the woman, who came from the city.

+The apocryphal Gospel of Nicodemus recalls the woman's name as Berenikē.
+The text describes her attempt to testify on Jesus's behalf at Pilate's court, which the mob of Jews reject, claiming that Jewish law did not allow women to testify.
+This would serve as the initial basis of the medieval myth of Saint Veronica wiping Jesus with her veil, which became part of the Stations of the Cross.

 When Julian the Apostate became emperor in 361 he instigated a programme to restore Hellenic paganism as the state religion.
 In Panease this resulted in the replacement of the statue of Christ, with results described by Sozomen, writing in the 440s:

 Having heard that at Caesarea Philippi, otherwise called Panease Paneades, a city of Phoenicia, there was a celebrated statue of Christ, which had been erected by a woman whom the Lord had cured of a flow of blood.
 Julian commanded it to be taken down, and a statue of himself erected in its place; but a violent fire from the heaven fell upon it, and broke off the parts contiguous to the breast; the head and neck were thrown prostrate, and it was transfixed to the ground with the face downwards at the point where the fracture of the bust was; and it has stood in that fashion from that day until now, full of the rust of the lightning.